 Novica feels much more artsy-craftsy, with items (many Fair Trade certified) made by artisans in developing countries.
 (You can even shop by region of origin.)
 They have a massive selection, and are partners with National Geographic and Intrepid Travel (one of my favorite sustainable travel companies).

-I hope these ideas give you some gift inspiration, if you need it!
+I hope these sustainable gift ideas give you some inspiration, if you need it!
 Happy holidays and happy new year, everyone! 🙂

 - Leaf razor review (compared with three other safety razors)